-Email newsletters are emails that companies send out regularly to their subscribers to inform them about updates, new blog posts, reviews, tips, guides.
+Email newsletters are emails that companies send out regularly to their subscribers to inform them about product updates, new blog posts, reviews, and guides.

 Newsletters are an important part of an email marketing strategy.
 They are used to communicate with subscribers, educate them about a company’s product or service, and encourage them to return to your website.

 Here, we will find out how to start an email newsletter and send it to subscribers.

 Before you can send out a newsletter, you must first build your contact list.
 The most common way to do this is by creating a subscription form on your website.
 Check out how to choose and add an email newsletter plugin to your website.